-My earlier projects have examined the development of corporatized medical care in Indian cities and its manifestation as "medical tourism," and the politics of language in India's HIV treatment clinical trials.
+My earlier projects have examined the development of corporatized medical care in Indian cities and its manifestation as medical tourism, and the politics of language in India's HIV treatment clinical trials.

 I situate both my research and teaching at the interdisciplinary intersections of medical anthropology, South Asian studies, science and technology studies, global health, and food studies.
 Prior to anthropology, I studied linguistics and global public health, and worked on reproductive health and HIV policy.

-Food and the Body
+Science, Medicine, and the Body

 Crosslisted as GSF 709S GLHLTH 709S LIT 709S SCISOC 709S

 Introduces students to scholarship about the body’s complex relations to science, technology and medicine.
 Examines how embodied knowledges and experiences of pain, disease, injury, and ability relate to forms of gender, sexuality, race, state power, coloniality, and capital.
 Explores these connections across debates in medical anthropology, science and technology studies, cultural theory, and the medical humanities, while paying close attention to different genres of writing.

 Same as Cultural Anthropology 424-1 except taught in writing intensive manner.

 Cross-cultural study of health and illness.
 Prerequisites: Completion of both Writing 101 and any First Year Seminar.